 the three circles of couchsurfing hell

-Very early on in my full-time travel days, everyone kept telling me I've got to try Couchsurfing.
+Early on in my full-time travel days, everyone kept telling me I've got to try Couchsurfing.
 Sign up to the website, they said.
 It's a great community, they said.
 It's so safe and fun, they said.
-So, I decide to put aside my extreme skepticism and try it out, with the most open mind that I could muster.
+So, one time in Holland, I decide to put aside my extreme skepticism and try it with the most open mind I could muster.
 If everyone loves it, it must have it's good points, right?

 I was prepared to entertain my host as best I could with stories so that they felt the exchange was a fair one.
 However, I may have bit a bit naively prepared for the expected intimacy.
 Was it just me or was this what actual Couchsurfing really was?
 And if so, why does everyone pretend otherwise?
 Like it's just a community of platonic friends all holding hands, singing Kumbaya, and doing the world a kindness out of the goodness of their hearts?
 As if.

 I had to know.
 So I tried it out a second time.
 And, a third.
 You know, for science.
 Each time escalated exponentially.
 The last and final time, when I didn't want to take a day trip with the host, he flipped out, raising his voice, cursing at me, calling me all kinds of names, and kicked me out of his house.
 As I was throwing my stuff in my bag and heading out the door, he was yelling down the street about what a burden I was because I used a bath towel that he now had to wash.

 That was my last and final experience with the fake ass hippie Couchsurfing community.
 Just like the bumper sticker says, "Gas, grass or ass.
 Nobody rides for free."
 Couchsurfing is, of course, not at all free, and exactly as dangerous as it sounds.
 You always have to sing for your supper.